LoginRadius/docs/content/guide/oauth/index.md

 ---
 title: "Connect OAuth app with LoginRadius SDK"
-tags: ["OAuth", "GetStarted"]
+tags: ["OAuth", "GetStarted", "Outbound", "SSO"]
 description: "This is a guide for OAuth2.0 implementation."
 path: "/guide/oauth"
 ---

-# Connect OAuth App
+# Outbound SSO OAuth

 OAuth 2.0 is a protocol that facilitates token-based authentication and authorization; thus, allowing the consumers to grant limited access to their resources on one application, to another application, without having to expose their credentials.

 LoginRadius Identity Platform supports standard <a href="https://tools.ietf.org/html/rfc6749" target="_blank">OAuth 2.0 specs</a> to integrate your OAuth client with LoginRadius.
 Thus, you can allow your application's consumers to log in to an OAuth-enabled application without creating an account.
 This document goes over the full process of getting the SSO feature implemented with OAuth 2.0.

 ## OAuth 2.0 configuration using Loginradius API